 That’s why you should always discuss your support needs with your doctor.
-If you can get a recommendation, referral, or prescription for at-home services, your auto lawyer can use that to help prove the services were reasonably necessary for your care and recovery.
+If you can get a recommendation, referral, or prescription for at-home services, your lawyer can use that to help prove the services were reasonably necessary for your care and recovery.

 While relatives and friends can provide a certain level of attendant care, sometimes you need a professional.
 If your injuries make it impossible for you to recover at home, make sure you use a licensed and reputable adult foster home, rehabilitation facility or assisted living arrangement.